sandhya-nayak/Code-Pattern-Documents/EagerExecutionInTensorFlow2.x/patternTemplate.md

 > To view all components see [https://developer.ibm.com/technologies/](https://developer.ibm.com/technologies/).

-* [Python](https://www.python.org) is a programming language that lets you work quickly and integrate systems more effectively.
+* [Jupyter Notebooks](https://jupyter.org/) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.

 # Description